edwinwebb/three-seed/README.md

 Three.js starter project boilerplate bundled with Webpack.

 This project will help you get started on your next three.js project and provide a foundation for extension.
-It sets up a simple scene, camera and renderer.
+It sets up a simple scene, camera and renderer in a modern Javascript environment.

-The [advanced branch](https://github.com/edwinwebb/three-seed/advanced/) maintains a more complex environment including controls, post-processing, redux stores, react, tweeing, async/await and more.
+The [advanced branch](https://github.com/edwinwebb/three-seed/tree/advanced) maintains a more complex environment including controls, post-processing, redux stores, react, tweeing, async/await and more.

 [Online Demo](http://edwinwebb.github.io/three-seed/)